 Wheat’s effect on the body

-The relationship between wheat consumption and heart heath is based on obesity and waist circumference.
+The relationship between wheat consumption and heart health is based on obesity and waist circumference.
 Fat in the abdomen is metabolically active and produces more hormones, particularly estrogen.
 Men and women with abdominal fat are not only at increased risk for metabolic syndrome and diabetes, but also certain types of cancer, such as prostate, breast and uterine cancer.
 Waistlines expand when we consume more calories and produce more stress hormones (cortisol), and our genetics are also an influence.

 Types of wheat